 One of the greatest things we can do in our Christian life is intentionally cultivate our imaginations.
 Too often we think of our imagination similar to an athletic or artistic skill; some have it and some don’t.
 However, I believe our imaginations can and should be cultivated.
 One of the greatest capacities our minds have is to take us to places we’ve never been and introduce us to people we’ve never met.
 The imagination can — as it often has for me — turn a rainy Saturday into a great adventure.

 I believe one of the greatest aspects of being human is the God-given ability to create.
-God is our creator, and He was given us an ability to create as well.
+God is our creator, and He has given us an ability to create as well.
 All peoples and cultures celebrate great creators, whether they create music, art or literature.
 We celebrate the Michelangelos, Beethovens and Tolkiens of history because they made something beautiful.
 They took their God-given capacity to create and exceeded all expectation.
 In the same vain, Jonathan Edwards once wrote:

 For as God is infinitely the greatest Being, so he is allowed to be infinitely the most beautiful and excellent: and all beauty to be found throughout the whole creation is but the reflection of the diffused beams of that Being who hath an infinite fullness of brightness and glory: God … is the foundation and fountain of all being and all beauty.